 Welcome to the David J Apple Laboratory, home of David Apple’s vision to improve intraocular lenses, cataract surgical techniques, and patient care.
 Today I am the Professor of Ophthalmology at Heidelberg University, and I trace my interest in ophthalmic research back to my two years of research fellowship in Prof. Apple’s lab in the USA.

-I am extremely proud to belong to the Apple Korps, as he liked to call his research fellows.
-In the early 1990s I worked with David at the Medical University of South Carolina, in Charleston.
-He became like my scientific father: a mentor who has shown me how to do research in this area.
-I owe him so much and ophthalmology has benefited from his uncountable contributions.
-Even major personal health problems did not stop his vision, his motivation, and his wisdom; indeed perhaps these characteristics have defeated his illness.
+I feel proud to say I belong to the Apple Korps, as David liked to call his research fellows.
+In the early 1990s, I worked with him in Charleston at the Medical University of South Carolina.
+He became my scientific father: a mentor who taught me how to do ophthalmic research.
+I owe him so much, and Ophthalmology has benefited from his numerous contributions.
+Even David’s poor health did not stop him from pursuing his vision, alter his motivation, or diminish his wisdom; indeed, perhaps these characteristics delayed his illness for a while.

 At the time of his death in August 2011, David’s laboratory was at his home on Sullivan’s Island, South Carolina.
 That autumn, I visited Ann Apple, and she kindly agreed to relocate her husband’s lab to Heidelberg, to place his work at a more international level and within a university.
 In the spring of 2012, we shipped the Lab to Germany.
 That summer, we unpacked the crates at a room in the Eye Department.
 All of Professor Apple’s archives are here, his records of laboratory-specimens and his correspondence, including the many letters he exchanged with Sir Harold Ridley.